searchkit/searchkit/docs/docs/customisations-conditional-facets.md

 title: Conditional Facets
 sidebar_label: Conditional Facets
 slug: /customisations/conditional-facets
+keywords:
+  [
+    Elasticsearch Facets,
-keywords: Elasticsearch Facets, GraphQL Facet Search, Searchkit Facet, Elasticsearch API, Conditional Facets
+    GraphQL Facet Search,
+    Searchkit Facet,
+    Elasticsearch API,
+    Conditional Facets,
+  ]
 description: Conditional facets
 ---

 Searchkit provides the functionality to add conditions to when to show facets.

 Examples of usecases:

 - I want to show "CPU Socket type" facets when the customer has selected to filter by "motherboards"
 - I want to show different filters depending on the user's role and authorization groups.